Opportunities

 Training bursaries

-Grants of up to £2,000 to enable practitioners of at-risk crafts to overcome the obstacles they are facing
+Grants of up to £2,000 to enable at-risk crafts to overcome the obstacles they are facing

 Awards